RileyBossi/RileyBossi/README.md

   - Reads and parses the `.csv` from blob storage
   - Sends each log entry to a **custom Log Analytics table** (`EntraLog_CL`) linked to Microsoft Sentinel

+ ---

+ ### JavaScript Project

+ Amazon Project
+ Tutorial

+ #### Objective

+To expand my programming foundation beyond Java, Python, and SQL by learning JavaScript—a critical language for understanding web application security.
+This project was designed to deepen my knowledge of client-side code execution, data handling, and the attack surface present in modern web applications.
+Project Overview
+Live Demo: Amazon Clone Project
+Learning Resource: JavaScript Tutorial - freeCodeCamp Built a functional e-commerce application featuring:
+Dynamic product catalog with real-time cart management Interactive UI with event-driven programming
+Local storage implementation for cart persistence Order processing and checkout workflow
+Responsive design across multiple pages Security-Focused Takeaways
+While building this project, I gained valuable insights into web application security: <br><br>
+Client-Side Attack Surface <br> Understanding how JavaScript executes in the browser helped me recognize common vulnerabilities like DOM-based XSS, where unsanitized user input can manipulate page behavior.<br>
+Data Handling and Storage <br> Implementing local storage for cart data illustrated the security implications of client-side data persistence, including the risks of storing sensitive information in the browser.<br>
+Input Validation Importance <br> Working with user interactions (product selection, quantity inputs, form submissions) reinforced the need for proper input validation and the dangers of trusting client-side controls.<br>
+Code Obfuscation and Reverse Engineering <br> Building the application from scratch gave me insight into how attackers might analyze JavaScript code to identify business logic flaws or API endpoints.
+Skills Developed
+JavaScript fundamentals including functions, objects, arrays, and ES6+ features DOM manipulation and event handling for dynamic user interfaces Asynchronous JavaScript concepts relevant to API security Understanding of how modern web applications handle state and user data Foundation for identifying client-side vulnerabilities during security assessments This project bridges my backend scripting experience with frontend development, providing a more complete picture of web application architecture—essential knowledge for conducting thorough security assessments and understanding the full attack chain in web-based threats.